 The Division of Social and Behavioural Sciences (DSBS) is situated in the School of Public Health and Family Medicine (SOPHFM) and was created in 2013 to coordinate the School's teaching and research in the social and behavioural sciences.
 The core mission of DSBS is the development of critical health social science within a public health content.
 The 'critical' perspective allows us to reimagine dominant ways of understanding individual behaviour and social practice, and to develop theories of health and society that are more holistic, rigorous and revealing.
 Our public health setting in the SOPHFM gives us the opportunity to apply these critical theories in practice in ways that ultimately strengthen both out action in and understanding of the world.

-Christopher Colvin is an Associate Professor and head of DSBS.
-He holds a PhD in socio-cultural anthropology from the University of Virginia and a Masters in Public Health from UCT in epidemiology.
+Christopher Colvin is an Associate Professor and Founding Head of DSBS and holds a PhD in socio-cultural anthropology from the University of Virginia and a Masters in Public Health from UCT in epidemiology.
 His research interests include HIV and masculinity; health activism and community health governance; trauma, subjectivity and narrative; and the interface between communities and health systems in the context of HIV/AIDS, TB and maternal and child health.

 Myrna van Pinxteren holds a MSc in Social Anthropology and is a PhD candidate in the Division.
 As a qualified journalist and anthropologist, Myrna's research interests are focused around the use of communication and information to strengthen health care and the practical use of medical anthropology in everyday life.

-Natasha Kannemeyer holds a BA in Psychology and works as the Special Projects Coordinator in the Division.
+Natasha Kannemeyer holds a BA in Psychology and is currently pursuing her Masters in Public Health.
+She currently works as the Special Projects Coordinator in the Division.
 She has an interest in expanding the reach and the presence of the Division and its research work.
 Natasha works as the production and art editor of the Fieldnotes site ensuring that posts are visually appealing and ready for posting in time.

 Nonzuzo Mbokazi is the Research Administrator for the iAlarm Project.
 She is currently pursuing a PhD with the Department of Sociology at the University of Cape Town, the title of her PhD thesis is “Understanding low-income working mothers and childcare state policy in rural and urban KwaZulu-Natal”.
 Nonzuzo has a strong interest in public policy; as she is of the view that the social sciences can help to better understand how institutional inertia affects public policy initiatives, which is pertinent to a developing country such as South Africa.